 Peak Power Output (watts/kg)

-Jump Station (Kistler Force Plate System) – An AccuPower Dual Force Plate will be used to objectively measure the direction, strength and timing of the forces the athlete produces during hockey related movement.
-The test will provide immediate feedback allowing teams to assess movement efficiency, physical performance and injury potential… The test will include six separate maximum effort vertical jumps separated by 10 seconds of rest.
-The three best jumps are taken and averaged to get the final scoring and rankings.
+Jump Station (AccuPower Dual Force Plate System) – An AccuPower Dual Force Plate system will be used to objectively measure the direction, strength and timing of the three-dimensional (3D) forces that the athlete produces during hockey related movement.
+The AccuPower system also captures synchronized video data from two high speed cameras and overlays the 3D force vector produced from each leg.
+The test will provide immediate feedback allowing teams to assess movement efficiency, physical performance and injury potential.…

 Vertical Jump (inches)

 Squat Jump (inches)

 Grip Strength – The athlete adjusts a hand grip dynamometer to his hand size, fully extends his arm and squeezes the dynamometer as forcefully as possible.
 The test is conducted on both hands.

 Right Hand Grip (lb)

 Standing Height – Athlete stands against a wall (barefoot, heels together with the backs of the feet touching the wall) and their height is measured to the nearest quarter inch.